mablack/cordova-diagnostic-plugin/README.md

         * On iOS 12 and below if no type is specified, all notification types will be authorized.
     - {Boolean} omitRegistration - If true, registration for remote notifications will not be carried out once remote notifications authorization is granted.
         * Defaults to false (registration will automatically take place once authorization is granted).
-        * iOS 10+ only: on iOS 8 & 9 authorization and registration are implicitly inseparable so both will be carried out.

 #### Example usage